brndd/avanto-tripwire-fastmap/README.md

 If you prefer, you can also paste the wormhole string into Tripwire like you would paste sigs.
 This can be useful if you use the exact same syntax for in-game bookmarks; while creating the bookmark, you can just ctrl-A ctrl-C and then ctrl-V into Tripwire.

-**New!** You can now also paste in the contents of the bookmarks window and every valid WH in the current system will be added!
+***NEW!** You can now also paste in the contents of the bookmarks window and every valid WH in the current system will be added!*

 The input box accepts extended Avanto bookmark syntax and always creates the connections in the *currently active system*.
 The main differences to the common lazy in-game bookmark are: